 Cygnet is a small hamlet in Tasmania, well known for being a little bit hippie and offering an alternative lifestyle.

-Located 37km (45 min drive) from Hobart in the beautiful Huon Valley, you should definitely visit Cygnet on your road trip of Tasmania.
+Located 50km (1 hour drive) from Hobart in the beautiful Huon Valley, you should definitely visit Cygnet on your road trip of Tasmania.

 The region grows orchard fruits such as apples, berries and cherries, as well as offering great coffee, art and paddock-to-plate food experiences.

-Keep reading for the ultimate guide to visiting Cygnet in 2022.
+Keep reading for the ultimate guide to visiting Cygnet.

 Cygnet’s Best Restaurants, Cafés and Artisan Food